 We routinely handle matters arising under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), the Food Quality Protection Act (FQPA), the Federal Food, Drug, and Cosmetic Act (FFDCA), and the Plant Protection Act.
 In addition, because of our team’s broad experience, we are directly involved in challenges relating to regulation under these programs and their interactions with the Endangered Species Act (ESA) and related statutes.

 Under FIFRA, we assist clients with registration, re-registration, and registration review matters, import and export issues, data compensation disputes (representing both claimants and respondents), enforcement actions, and ESA challenges to U.S. Environmental Protection Agency (EPA) actions.
 We routinely document product and business line transfers and cost-sharing arrangements.
-We also counsel companies on product development strategies, compliance with EPA and U.S. Food and Drug Administration (FDA) advertising regulations, and regulation of genetically engineered plants by EPA and the U.S. Department of Agriculture (USDA).
-We represent clients in virtually all areas of law involving the manufacture, marketing, and use of commercial chemicals and toxic substances including product development, testing, approval, labeling, right-to-know obligations, transportation, maintenance, and defense.
-Also, as the market for biologically based biopesticides continues to grow exponentially, we offer strong capability to provide counsel on the often novel and unique legal issues that these products raise.
-We work at the national, state, and international levels.
+We also counsel companies on product development strategies, compliance with EPA and U.S. Food and Drug Administration (FDA) advertising regulations, and regulation of genetically engineered organisms by EPA, FDA, and the U.S. Department of Agriculture (USDA).

-Our team offers unrivaled experience on cutting-edge issues surrounding the interface between the various statutes under which challenges in these areas arise, along with copyright and patent law.
-For example, partner Tracy Heinzman is one of the nation’s leading authorities on the regulation of ozone depleting fumigants under the CAA, and partner David B. Weinberg has successfully handled (and is handling) a number of precedential suits challenging pesticide registrations under the ESA.
+Our team offers unrivaled experience on cutting-edge issues surrounding the interface between the various environmental and food safety statutes and copyright and patent law.
+For example, partner Tracy Heinzman is one of the nation’s leading authorities on the regulation of ozone depleting fumigants under the CAA, and partner David B. Weinberg successfully handled a number of precedential suits challenging pesticide registrations under the ESA.
 Of counsel Keith Matthews, who served in EPA for over 16 years, was instrumental in the development of EPA’s regulations and guidance governing genetically engineered organisms; he then served as the Director of the Biopesticides and Pollution Prevention Division (BPPD), where he oversaw the EPA program responsible for regulating GE organisms and biologically based biopesticides.
 To read more about our capabilities with biopesticides and biostimulants, click here.

 - Representing the principal trade association of agricultural chemical manufacturers as intervenors in litigation in Washington and California challenging EPA’s compliance with the ESA, and supporting the association’s regulatory activities in related areas.
 Obtained in April 2013 a decision from U.S. District Court for the Northern District of California dismissing on jurisdictional grounds the “mega case” challenging EPA’s registration of over 300 pesticides in alleged violation of the ESA; in February 2013 a decision from the U.S. Court of Appeals for the Fourth Circuit vacating the first “biological opinion” prepared by the National Marine Fisheries Service evaluating the potential impacts of pesticide use on salmon in California and the Pacific Northwest; and in 2010 a decision from the U.S. Court of Appeals for the Ninth Circuit limiting the basis which environmental activists may challenge pesticide registrations on health, safety, and environmental protection grounds.
 Currently litigating in the U.S. Court of Appeals for the Ninth Circuit, on behalf of one of the world’s largest agrichemical companies, ESA-based challenges to EPA registration of novel pesticides to be employed on genetically-modified corn and soybean seed.